pac4j/pac4j/documentation/docs/clients/cas.md

 The `https://mycasserver/login` url is the login url of your CAS server.

 After a sucessful login with a CAS server, a [`CasProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-cas/src/main/java/org/pac4j/cas/profile/CasProfile.java) is returned.

+If an authentication delegation occured in CAS and no proxy configuration is defined, the returned profile will be the original profile after the authentication delegation.

 The `CasConfiguration` can be built with the CAS login url and / or with the CAS prefix url (when different urls are required):